 Ongoing, you’ll earn two Starpoints per dollar on purchases at eligible Starwood hotels, two Starpoints per dollar on purchases at participating Marriott Rewards hotels and one Starpoint per dollar on all other purchases.
 You can redeem your rewards toward stays at participating SPG properties, which include St. Regis, W Hotels, Westin, and Four Points by Sheraton.

-Important Pricing: The APR is 17.74 to 26.74 percent on purchases, the $95 annual fee is waived in the first year and there is no foreign transaction fee.
+Important Pricing: The APR is 17.99% to 26.99% on purchases, the $95 annual fee is waived in the first year and there is no foreign transaction fee.

-The 7 Best Credit Cards to Apply for with Excellent Credit in 2018
+The Best Credit Cards for Those with Excellent Credit in 2019

 Have a high credit score?
 Check out the plastic you need to get